Skip to main content

 }

 Telegram bots default to Privacy Mode — they only see messages that mention them or start with /.
-To receive all messages in a group:
+If the bot must see all group messages:

-• In BotFather: /setprivacy → select your bot → Disable
+• BotFather: /setprivacy → select your bot → Disable

 • Or make the bot a group admin